leonnnop/VAR/README.md

 ```

 #### Step 1-3: Prepare pre-extracted feature.
 If you are not interested in end-to-end training or extracting features with customized models, a quick option is to download our pre-extracted features.
-Both video and vocabulary features will be made available at [here](https://pan.baidu.com/s/1Ju6O-05IhdVsNvpgbVpD7g) (code: dvar).
+Both video and vocabulary features are available at [Baidu Net Disk](https://pan.baidu.com/s/1Ju6O-05IhdVsNvpgbVpD7g) (code: dvar) and [OneDrive](https://1drv.ms/u/s!AjhElgOW1PYfgZAb0RfqcJv8TwygsA?e=zs0msT).

 #### Step 2: Prepare VAR annotations.
 For annotations, you may clone this github repository.
 VAR annotation files are released at [data](data).
-Another option is to download annotation files at [here](https://pan.baidu.com/s/1Ju6O-05IhdVsNvpgbVpD7g) (code: dvar)
+Another option is to download annotation files at [Baidu Net Disk](https://pan.baidu.com/s/1Ju6O-05IhdVsNvpgbVpD7g) (code: dvar) and [OneDrive](https://1drv.ms/u/s!AjhElgOW1PYfgZAb0RfqcJv8TwygsA?e=zs0msT).

 #### Step 3: Check directory structure.